 Sailing vacations are perfect for couples looking for a romantic week away and families or groups of friends wanting to do something completely independent and explore Greece in a different way.
 No sailing experience is needed .

-George M. – maybe the most customer-oriented, friendly, dedicated person you will meet.
+Spiros V. – probably the most friendly, dedicated and customer orientated person you will meet

 A skipper will handle the boat for you, ensure your safety, recommend routes, places to visit and introduce you to the many islands and their secrets .
 You can benefit from the skippers’ knowledge – not only is he very well acquainted with sailing conditions in the area but also he will be able to suggest the most interesting places for swimming and exploring as well as best restaurants.